 - Symposia: Symposia consist of a set of thematically focused presentations on a particular topic.

-- All presentations can be either live-streamed using a Zoom conference at a designated time during the conference, or on-demand streaming of a video recorded in advance.
+- All oral presentations will be live-streamed using a Zoom conference at a designated time during the conference.

 - Live-Streamed presentations (30 minutes including Q&A via Zoom)

 The proposal is to be received no later than 23:59 (JST), April 25, 2022.
 Presenters should include their IALLT ID, contact information (name, affiliation, telephone, and fax number, address, and e-mail address), presentation categories, title, abstract, and keywords.
 The proposal should be made via Call for Papers form.